British Airways Direct Entry Pilot - First Officer (Long Haul Fleets)

 - Provide exceptional flight experiences for passengers.

-- Class 1 medical certificate.
+- Class 1 Medical Certificate.

-- Height between 1.57m (5’2”) and 1.91m (6’3”).
-Pilots taller than 1.91m may be required to undergo a functionality check.
+- Height between 1.57m (5'2") and 1.91m (6'3").
+(Pilots exceeding 1.91m may be subject to a functionality check).

 - Good level of physical fitness.

-- Valid passport with a minimum of 12 months before the expiry date.
+- Valid passport (minimum 12 months validity).

 Minimum Criteria to Apply:

-or
+- or

 - Hold an EASA licence and meet the "Third Country CPL and ATPL licence conversion requirements" set out by the UK CAA (route 3, 4, 5 or 6).